-There are various costs associated with Pre Pack Liquidation.
+There are various costs associated with implementing a Pre Pack.
 A new company must be set up.
-The assets of the old business must be valued.
-The new company then buys the assets.
-Finally the old must be liquidated.
+The assets of the old company must be valued and purchased.
+The old must then be liquidated.

-- How to fund the purchase of old company assets
+- Funding the purchase of old company assets

 Pre Pack Set Up costs